oghb/haxball-client/README.md

 * `auth yournewprivatekey`

 ##### Extrapolation
-If you want to view or change your extrapolation without entering a room or opening the console, type in the command bar
+If you want to view your extrapolation without entering a room or opening the console, type in the command bar
 * `extra`
-* `extra newvalue`

 Although I don't support the choice, since it was highly requested a command to uncap the extrapolation is also available
 * `extraunlock`